captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-and the trip took over 20 hours in a B-17 that was filled with cargo and had only 4 seats in the hull.
+and the trip took over 20 hours in a B-24

 ---

-He was accompanied by his physician, Lord Moran, and two of his advisors, and they ended up dodging enemy planes,
+that was filled with cargo and had only 4 seats in the hull.

 ---

-flying through terrible weather that made the wings shake and lose some fittings, it was twenty degrees inside the hull and they had to sit on wooden benches.
+He was accompanied by his physician, Lord Moran, and two of his advisors,

 ---

-Meanwhile, the noise of the engines was so intense that they couldn’t hear each other, even when shouting.
+and they ended up dodging enemy planes,

 ---

-And here’s the thing:  this was the Prime Minister of England, who didn’t have to leave his office for a single instant if he didn’t want to, and no one would have thought one wit less of him.
+flying through terrible weather that made the wings shake and lose some fittings,

 ---

-He did it out of a sense of duty to support the kids who were out there dying for their country, and I find this level of personal courage phenomenal.
+it was twenty degrees inside the hull and they had to sit on wooden benches.

 ---

+Meanwhile, the noise of the engines was so intense that they couldn’t hear each other,

+---

+even when shouting.

+---

+And here’s the thing:  this was the Prime Minister of England,

+---

+who didn’t have to leave his office for a single instant if he didn’t want to,

+---

+and no one would have thought one wit less of him.

+---

+He did it out of a sense of duty to support the kids who were out there dying for their country,

+---

+and I find this level of personal courage phenomenal.

+---

+Anyway, the reason I mention Churchill is because what you’re going through—

+---

-Anyway, the reason I mention Churchill is because what you’re going through – and why you must do the tour and live the life you’ve dreamed about – reminds me of a passage in the Churchill book.
+and why you must do the tour and live the life you’ve dreamed about—

+---

+reminds me of a passage in the Churchill book.

 ---